 The geological aspects of the petroleum system that are important to exploration and development used in evaluation of petroleum reservoirs.
 Includes techniques of subsurface mapping; theories of origin, evolution, migration, and trapping of hydrocarbons; introduction to reflection seismology.
 Emphasis on geographic and geologic localities of current industrial interest.
 Practical problems and mapping exercises included.
+Offered spring semester.
 Additional fees apply.